motapinto/distributed-backup-system-lan/README.md

 ```

 ### Launch a peer with the peer.sh script in the build folder (advised to run at least 3 peers)
-### to run another peer after the first one it is only necessary to change the id
 ```
 ./peer.sh <Version> <Id> <serviceName> <MCip> <MCport> <MDBip> <MDBport> <MDRip> <MDRport>